lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 A major rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter.
 The Presenter forwards the event to either its Use Case or its Router.

-When the output is received by the Presenter from the Use Case, it may also send the output to the Router instead of the ViewController.
+When the output is received by the Presenter from the Use Case, it might send the output to the Router instead of the ViewController.
 An example of this is when a scene exits.

 The result is that a ViewController never communicates with a router, only the presenter does.